-Derived from the adobe structures of the Spanish Missions and showcased in the California pavilion at the World's Columbian Exposition of 1893, Spanish Revival architectural style was adopted by several railroad companies for their train stations and hotels and quickly became a fixed style of California, and today are widely used on both institutional and residential buildings.
+Description: Derived from the adobe structures of the Spanish Missions and showcased in the California pavilion at the World's Columbian Exposition of 1893, Spanish Revival architectural style was adopted by several railroad companies for their train stations and hotels and quickly became a fixed style of Southern California.
 Walls often have significant thickness and any attempt to imitate these, especially in features such as arcades, will help the authenticity of the language.
 The Spanish Revival style heritage is so extensive, that when applied, it evokes a heightened sense of urbanity, and an intimate relationship with nature.